 Sal Salis is built on a series of raised platforms and boardwalks to limit erosion and protect the goannas, wallaroos, rock wallabies and echidnas that inhabit the area.
 Almost 100 per cent of the camp’s energy comes from solar panels, eco-friendly soaps and shampoos are provided, and waste is sent back to Exmouth for treatment and disposal.
 But it still feels more luxurious than some inner-city hotels.
 Beds are king size and linens made from unbleached cotton.
 Each tent has an ensuite bathroom and ocean views.
 At dusk, spend time reading in the hammock slung across your deck, or get to know the other guests at the self-service bar, or at a camp dinner, held on a long communal table.

-Twin-share tents start at $750 per night in the off-season, and $880 per night during peak times.
+Twin-share tents start at $900 per night per person, with a two night minimum stay.

 Sanctuary at Sirromet, QLD

 Sirromet Wines in Mount Cotton, Queensland, may be well known for its vino, but this glamping experience is worth the trip alone.
 The expansive estate, 30 minutes’ drive south of Brisbane, is home to 18 tented pavilions overlooking a beautiful, tree-lined lagoon.
 Each enormous tent comes with a queen bed, lounge area and outdoor deck, and feels relatively secluded despite their proximity to one another.
 The trees surrounding the lagoon also keep you protected from the early-morning Queensland sun.